Statistics Major and Concentration Advising:

 The department offers introductory survey courses, a concentration or minor in applied statistical methods, a major in statistics, and interdepartmental majors with mathematics, with economics, and with political science.

-Four courses, STAT W2024 Applied Linear Regression Analysis, STAT W2025 Applied Statistical Methods, STAT W2026 Statistical Applications and Case Studies, and STAT W3026, (together with any one of the introductory survey courses and one semester of research experience) form a concentration in applied statistics appropriate for students preparing for a career or future study where skills in data analysis are valued.
+Four courses, STAT W2024 Applied Linear Regression Analysis, STAT W2025 Applied Statistical Methods, STAT W2026 Statistical Applications and Case Studies, and STAT W3026 Applied Data Mining, (together with any one of the introductory survey courses and one semester of research experience) form a concentration in applied statistics appropriate for students preparing for a career or future study where skills in data analysis are valued.

 The statistics major augments the practical training of the concentration with a comprehensive introduction to the mathematical and theoretical underpinnings of probability theory and statistical inference.
 Students interested in careers as statisticians or careers in finance or in actuarial science choose to major in statistics.

 The department grants 3 credits for a score of 5 on the AP Statistics exam.
 Students who are required to take an introductory statistics for their major should check with their major adviser to determine if this credit provides exemption from their requirement.

 Students are considered for departmental honors on the basis of grade point average and the comprehensiveness and difficulty of the study program.
 For departmental honors in an interdisciplinary major, students must also meet the standard in the other department.
-Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.

 Columbia College, Barnard College, SEAS, and General Studies students may apply to the department's summer internship program.
 The internship provides summer housing and a stipend.
 Students work with Statistics Department faculty mentors on applications of statistics.
 Applicants should send review the information posted on the Department's website, and subit a statement of interest and a transcript to Ms. Dood Kalicharan in the Statistics Department office by the first of April.